KevinAst/MyWeb/FireWithin/TheChosen.md

         <a href="https://the-chosen.fandom.com/wiki/Atticus_Aemilius_Pulcher" target="_blank">... more</a>
       </p>
       <p>
-  Atticus is a fictional character created for The Chosen.
+  Atticus was uniquely created for The Chosen to help enrich the narrative.
 While the Roman cohortes urbanae did play a role in maintaining order and investigating threats, no character named Atticus appears in the Bible or historical records related to Jesus.